Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 ## Careers

-Many, if not all, of the role-based careers listed in the *Genesys Core Rulebook* (pp.40-42) can be used in this setting.
-The following are some of the careers found in that rulebook, renamed and redescribed appropriately, followed by an original, thaumaturge career.
+When creating a character in the setting of New Crobuzon, players may use any of the role-based careers listed in the *Genesys Core Rulebook* (pp.40-42), whilst, of course, making them appropriate for the world.
+The following are some of the careers found in that rulebook that I felt benefitted from renaming and re-describing.
+Then follows an original, thaumaturge career.
 Where appropriate, I have put the coresponding name of the career given by the *Genesys Core Rulebook* in brackets.

 ---

+### Renegade (Leader)

 ---

+### Survivor (Soldier)

+---

+### Thaumaturge